 China is one of the most important trade and economic partners of Belarus.
-At the end of 2016, China was ranked third among the world's countries in terms of goods turnover, ninth - in terms of export turnover, second - in terms of import turnover to Belarus.
+At the end of 2015, China was ranked third among the world's countries in terms of goods turnover, seventh - in terms of export turnover, second - in terms of import turnover to Belarus.

-In 2016 the trade turnover between Belarus and China (including Hong Kong, Macau and Taiwan) amounted to 2.602 billion US dollars (76.9 percent to 2015), the volume of Belarusian export was 472,7 million US dollars (60.5 percent to 2015), the import was 1423.9 million US dollars (91.0 percent to 2015).
-The balance was negative (1657 million US dollars).
+In January-September 2016 the trade turnover between Belarus and China (including Hong Kong, Macau and Taiwan) amounted to 1.7388 billion US dollars (76.9 percent to January-September 2015), the volume of Belarusian export was 314.9 million US dollars (45.2 percent to January-September 2015), the import was 1423.9 million US dollars (91.0 percent to January-September 2015).
+The balance was negative (1109 million US dollars).

-This bilateral investment cooperation is the core of the Belarusian-Chinese trade and economic relations, with the volume of Chinese investments in the Belarusian economy constantly growing.
-In 2016 Belarus attracted FDI on net basis at the rate of 36.7million US dollars.
+This bilateral investment cooperation is

+the core of the Belarusian-Chinese trade and economic relations, with the volume of Chinese investments in the Belarusian economy constantly growing.
+In 2015 Belarus attracted FDI on net basis at the rate of 36.7million US dollars, which amounted 69,4% of the volume of FDI attracted in 2014.